 The fact that a participant chose to exclude R from the reimbursement coverage could a priori reflect other concerns than avoiding temptation.
 Respondents might have chosen to remove from the reimbursement the unattractive foods that are never part of their diet, and are thus irrelevant to their choice of coverage.
-At the same time, unfrequent consumption of red foods does not mean per se absence of temptation if a respondent usually resists alternatives he craves.
-The question is therefore whether a significant fraction of commitment choices can be explained by food tastes rather than temptation concerns.
+At the same time, unfrequent consumption of red foods does not mean per se absence of temptation if a respondent usually resists alternatives he craves.16 The question is therefore whether a significant fraction of commitment choices can be explained by food tastes rather than temptation concerns.
 To investigate this issue, I use data collected in Surveys 1 & 2 about subjective perceptions of the various food alternatives, consumption habits and attitudes, and respondents' comments about their favorite reimbursement coverage.
 All sources of data support the hypothesis that commitment to a large extent reflects the temptation to eat unhealthy.

 The first source of evidence pertains to participants' subjective perception of each lunch category.
-After submitting their ranking, respondents were asked to rate a list of food items, each belonging to one of the three lunch categories, in terms of (i) how healthy and (ii) how tempting they considered this item (1-7 scale).
-Each lunch category was then assigned a Health (Temptation) Score computed as the mean health (temptation) rating over all food
+After submitting their ranking, respondents were asked to rate a list of food items, each belonging to one of the three lunch categories, in terms of (i) how healthy and (ii) how tempting they considered this item (1-7 scale).17 Each lunch category was then assigned a Health (Temptation) Score computed as the mean health (temptation) rating over all food

-15This is a major implication of models of costly self-control: even agents who would resist temptation in the absence of restrictions might prefer to be committed ex ante.
+16This is a major implication of models of costly self-control: even agents who would resist temptation in the absence of restrictions might prefer to be committed ex ante.
 For instance, someone who always orders salads when other alternatives are available on the menu could be better off if the menu exclusively offered salads.
 See Toussaert (2018) for a more extensive discussion of this point.

-16The food items were: salad, soup, yogurt and fruit (category G); cold sandwich, hot sandwich and cereal bar/trail mix (category O); burger, pizza, fried food and pastry (category R).
+17The food items were: salad, soup, yogurt and fruit (category G); cold sandwich, hot sandwich and cereal bar/trail mix (category O); burger, pizza, fried food and pastry (category R).

 FIGURE 5: Perceived health and temptation value of G, O and R foods items in that category.
 Figure 5 shows the average Health and Temptation scores over all participants, while Appendix Table 5 presents a breakdown by menu preference (top choice and value of GT{-R}).
-Respondents' ratings of the various food items are consistent with R being a tempting but unhealthy category relative to G and G. First, respondents unambiguously perceived G as the healthiest category and G as the most unhealthy, with G being moderately healthy.
-Second, while G was not rated as more tempting than G, respondents assigned a significantly higher temptation value to G than to both G and G. Furthermore, the Health and Temptation Scores of G, G and G and G not significantly differ based on respondents' ranking of the various reimbursement options.
-The ratings of participants whose top choice was one of the two most popular options (GG or GGR) are very similar; in particular, G was rated as significantly more tempting than G and G in both cases (G and G and G and G and G in all comparisons).
+Respondents' ratings of the various food items are consistent with R being a tempting but unhealthy category relative to G and O. First, respondents unambiguously perceived G as the healthiest category and R as the most unhealthy, with O being moderately healthy.
+Second, while O was not rated as more tempting than G, respondents assigned a significantly higher temptation value to R than to both G and O. Furthermore, the Health and Temptation Scores of G, O and R do not significantly differ based on respondents' ranking of the various reimbursement options.
+The ratings of participants whose top choice was one of the two most popular options (GO or GOR) are very similar; in particular, R was rated as significantly more tempting than G and O in both cases (p < 0.05 in all comparisons).18